mpapallo/avoCADo/README.md

 - You can cry because you're not sleeping tonight.
 - See V1.

-Working V3 (June 15th): <br>
+Working V3 (June 15th): https://github.com/mpapallo/avoCADo <br>
 - Upon running CAD, you can choose to either open an existing file or create a new one.
 - You can create shapes by selecting either Rectangle, Circle, or Line from the Create menu and following the instructions on the side.
-We have error handling for incorrect inputs, including numbers that are out of bounds.
+We have error handling for incorrect inputs, including numbers that are out of bounds (don't get too crazy with that).
     Circles: select a center, input a radius<br>
     Lines: you can either use the cursor to select a point, or you can "end ent" to an existing line (i.e. connect to one of its endpoints)<br>
     Rectangles: select a top left corner, input a width, input a radius
 - You can delete shapes by selecting the Delete Button and then choosing a shape from the Rectangles, Lines, or Circles menu  (when you hover over the shape's name, it turns white).
 - You can move or copy shapes from the XForm menu.
-Input the change in x, change in y, and change in z.
+Input the change in x, change in y, and change in z; can be negative or 0!!.
 - At any time during creating, deleting, moving, or copying a shape, you can select the Abort button to cancel.
 - At any time, you can select the Menu Screen button to go back to the title screen and select a file to load.
 - You can select the 3D View button to view the isometric shape in a new window.
+(Haha only tines drawn in the top view actually work so good luck using this program; see the box file for nice 3d goodness)
 - You can either Save to an existing file or Save As a new file.
+- It is not recommended that you delete files from the directory w/o taking it out of config.txt
+- You can appreciate how close it came to recreating CADKey's overall incomprehensibility.
+- You can be happy because you are not currently regretting your life

 ###To Do
+- background (yes)
+- create (yes)
+- delete (yes)
+- xform move (yes)
+- xform copy (yes)
+- xform join for cylinders, etc (no)
+- modes for create (just end ent just lines yes)
+- 3D view (just lines just top yes)
-- everything
+- pretty much everything (no)
+- sleep (no)

 ###DevLog
 <b>5/22/15</b>